 Drug Name Dosing Regimen There are no approved doses for the treatment of COVID-19.
 The doses listed here are for approved indications or from reported experiences or clinical trials.
-Adverse Effects Monitoring Parameters Drug-Drug Interaction Potential Panel Recommendations, Comments, and Links to Clinical Trials Immunomodulato ors Corticosteroids 1 T Dexamethasone For COVID-19: • Dexamethasone 6 mg daily IV or PO, for up to 10 days 6 Hyperglycemia Secondary infections Reactivation of latent infections (e.g., HBV, HSV, strongyloidiasis, TB) Psychiatric disturbances Adrenal insufficiency Increased blood pressure Peripheral edema Myopathy (particularly if used with neuromuscular blocking agents) In outbreaks of other novel coronavirus infections (i.e., MERS and SARS), corticosteroid therapy was associated with delayed virus clearance.^{7,8} Blood glucose Blood pressure Sign and symptoms of new infection Moderate CYP3A4 inducer CYP3A4 substrate Minimal to no reduction in remdesivir exposure is expected with coadministration of dexamethasone (Gilead communication).
-The Panel recommends using dexamethasone (at a dose of 6 mg per day for up to 10 days) for the treatment of COVID-19 in patients who are mechanically ventilated (AI) and in patients who require supplemental oxygen but who are not mechanically ventilated (BI).
-The Panel recommends against using dexamethasone for the treatment of COVID-19 in patients who do not require supplemental oxygen (AI).
-Currently, it is not known whether other corticosteroids (e.g., prednisone, methylprednisolone, or hydrocortisone) will provide a benefit like that with use of dexamethasone.
-The approximate daily doses equivalent to dexamethasone 6 mg daily for prednisone, methylprednisolone, and hydrocortisone are 40 mg, 32 mg, and 160 mg, respectively.
-Remdesivir was not part of the treatment in the RECOVERY trial, therefore the safety and efficacy of remdesivir and dexamethasone used together are not known.
-Dexamethasone is available as oral tablet, oral solution, oral elixir, and IV solution A list of clinical trials is available: Dexamethasone
+Adverse Effects Monitoring Parameters Drug-Drug Interaction Potential Panel Recommendations, Comments, and Links to Clinical Trials Corticosteroids Jrs Dexamethasone For COVID-19: Hyperglycemia Blood glucose Moderate CYP3A4 On the basis of the preliminary report from the Devanientasone Dexamethasone 6 mg daily IV or PO, for up to 10 days 6 Dexamethasone should be continued for up to 10 days or until hospital discharge, whichever comes first.
+Secondary infections Reactivation of latent infections (e.g., HBV, HSV, strongyloidiasis, TB) Psychiatric disturbances Avascular necrosis Adrenal insufficiency Increased blood pressure Peripheral edema Myopathy (particularly if used with neuromuscular blocking agents) When used during outbreaks of other novel coronavirus infections (i.e., MERS and SARS), corticosteroid therapy was associated with delayed virus clearance.^{7,8} Blood pressure Sign and symptoms of new infection When initiating dexamethasone, appropriate screening and treatment to reduce the risk of Strongyloides hyperinfection in patients at high risk of strongyloidiasis (e.g., patients from tropical, subtropical, or warm temperate regions or who engage in agricultural activities) or fulminant reactivations of HBV should be considered.9-11 OYP3A4 substrate Although coadministration of RDV and dexamethasone has not been formally studied, a clinically significant PK interaction is not predicted (Gilead, written communication, August 2020).
+Randomised Evaluation of COVID-19 Therapy (RECOVERY) trial, the Panel recommends using dexamethasone 6 mg per day for up to 10 days or until hospital discharge, whichever comes first, for the treatment of COVID-19 in hospitalized patients who are mechanically ventilated (AI) and in hospitalized patients who require supplemental oxygen but who are not mechanically ventilated (BI). • The Panel recommends against using dexamethasone for the treatment of COVID-19 in patients who do not require supplemental oxygen (AI). • If dexamethasone is not available, the Panel recommends using alternative glucocorticoids such as prednisone, methylprednisolone, or hydrocortisone (AIII). • The approximate daily dose equivalencies for these glucocorticoids to dexamethasone 6 mg (PO or IV) are: prednisone 40 mg, methylprednisolone 32 mg, and hydrocortisone 160 mg. • In the RECOVERY trial, only 5 patients received RDV; therefore, the safety and efficacy of coadministering RDV and dexamethasone are not known. • In the United States, dexamethasone is available in the following formulations: oral tablet, oral solution, oral elixir, and IV solution.

+• A list of clinical trials is available: Dexamethasone